FAQs

 What steps are needed to gain onsite access to the CNM?

-All users need to have a signed UWA, be current on core CNM user training, and be fully authorized on the SOP associated with the lab you are trying to access (meaning you were given and acknowledged the training and the tool/process custodian authorized you).
+All users need to have active user registration, a signed UWA, and be current on core CNM user training.
+Access to specific labs will be authorized once training is completed for any SOPs associated with the lab you are trying to access (meaning you were given and acknowledged the training and the tool/process custodian authorized you).
 Please contact the CNM User Office for assistance.

-Why isn’t the SOP I need listed in the Visit Management System?
+Why isn’t the SOP I need listed in my UWA or under the Prox Card Access tab in the CNM User Portal?

 How do I make a tool reservation?